rundeck/rundeck/docs/en/09-api/01-chapter10.md

 Optional Query Parameters:

 * `status`: the status of executions you want to be returned.
 Must be one of "succeeded", "failed", "aborted", or "running".
 If this parameter is blank or unset, include all executions.
+* Paging parameters:
+    * `max`: indicate the maximum number of results to return.
+If unspecified, all results will be returned.
+    * `offset`: indicate the 0-indexed offset for the first result to return.

 Result: an Item List of `executions`.
 See [Running Executions](#running-executions).